“Realism”

 Games must have some “reality” to work.

 For a game to work, there must be rules the players of that game agree to abide by.
 Those rules are generally going to be based on a shared mental model of “reality” plus fantastical elements which make the game experience contrast with our lived experience.
-If we toss out “realism” because there are elves and dragons then the game would not function.
+If we toss out “realism” because there are elves and dragons then the game must have some other basis for the game master to decide what happens when players want to do something that a rule doesn’t cover.

 A flat rejection of “realism” is no more functional than trying to create a perfect simulation.